 The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 Ölkelduhálsrétt sheep pen

 There is often fog on Hellisheiði heath, but this looked plain right creepy.
-What if the fog would have reached us when we were still visiting the geothermal area!
+What if the fog had reached us when we were still visiting the geothermal area!

+The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland